 Before setting up and operating your new equipment, please locate the model plate on the equipment and record the information in the provided area to the right.
-You can locate the model plate by lifting the foot plate and looking at the top of the frame at front of the tractor.
 This information will be necessary, should you seek technical support via our web site or with your local Cub Cadet dealer.
+Pivot the seat assembly forward to locate the model plate on the underside of the seat pivot bracket.